Hanhui-Ma-Lab/NGS_Tools/README.md

 ## Notice
 1. This document is translated with New Bing AI.
 You may refer to the [original doc](https://github.com/Hanhui-Ma-Lab/NGS_Tools/blob/master/README_ZH.md) in Chinese.
 2. This is the pubish version, for later update, you may refer to [here](https://github.com/Masterchiefm/NGS_Tools)
+3. We provide Chinese version only.
+If you don't know it, learn it.

 ## Video Tutorial
 [Bilibili-Use amplicon sequencing to analyze gene editing efficiency by yourself without any knowledge of Linux](https://www.bilibili.com/video/BV1q84y1w7HH/)